 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 complex attribute topmark has been introduced in S-101 to encode topmarks on aids to navigation features.
 This information is encoded in S-57 using the Object class TOPMAR.
-All instances of TOPMAR will be converted to topmark for the corresponding aid to navigation structure feature during the automated conversion process (however see exception at clause 12.6).
-However it must be noted that the TOPMAR attributes COLPAT, DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
+All instances of TOPMAR will be converted to topmark for the corresponding aid to navigation structure feature during the automated conversion process.
+However it must be noted that the TOPMAR attributes DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
 Additional topmark shape information populated in the S-57 attribute INFORM will be converted to the S-101 complex attribute shape information.
 See also clause 12.6.

 S-57 Geo Object: Buoy, special purpose (BOYSPP) (P)

-S-101 Geo Feature: Buoy Special Purpose/General (P) (S-101 DCEG Clause 20.5)
+S-101 Geo Feature: Special Purpose/General Buoy (P) (S-101 DCEG Clause 20.5)

-All instances of encoding of the S-57 Object class BOYSPP and its binding attributes will be converted automatically to an instance of the S-101 Feature type Buoy Special Purpose/General during the automated conversion process.
+All instances of encoding of the S-57 Object class BOYSPP and its binding attributes will be converted automatically to an instance of the S-101 Feature type Special Purpose/General Buoy during the automated conversion process.
 However the following exceptions apply:

-Instances of BOYSPP having attributes CATSPM = 27, COLOUR = 5,6 and COLPAT = 2 will be converted to an instance of Buoy Emergency Wreck Marking (see clause 12.4.1.1).
+Instances of BOYSPP having attributes CATSPM = 27, COLOUR = 5,6 or 6,5 and COLPAT = 2 will be converted to an instance of Emergency Wreck Marking Buoy (see clause 12.4.1.1).

-Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Buoy Special Purpose/General in S-101:
+Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Special Purpose/General Buoy in S-101:

 category of special purpose mark (CATSPM)